HomeDing/homeding.github.io/elements/device.md

 > **cache** - This property can be used to replace the default http `cache-control` header
 > for accessing the static files by a custom value.
 > The default cache header is `"no-cache"` that is good while developing and configuring.
-> But when have a stable configuration caching can be switched on using a value like `"max-age=120"`
+> But when have a stable configuration caching can be switched on using a value like `"max-age=120"` or `"etag"`

 ### Deep Sleep mode